ndayisenga-serges/blog/content/en/talk/example/index.md

   country: United States

 summary: An example talk using Wowchemy's Markdown slides feature.
-abstract: "le telphone est un outil de communication le plus utiliser par beaucoup des gens dans le monde"
+abstract: "the telphone is a communication tool most used by many people around the world."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.